pkarsy/rcCalibrator/README.md

 atmega with a perfectly working bootloader, than to install the crystal.
 This is because the process is mostly automatic and consequently less error prone.

-### Why to use the internal oscillator
+### Reasons use the internal oscillator

 - Fewer parts on the breadboard/PCB.
-Less clutter and more reliable.
 This is usually the first reason that comes in mind, but it is also the least importand.
 A crystal is usually a tiny part of the complexity and the cost of a project.
 For simple projects is fine however, if we can avoid the crystal.